The Social Genetic Model of Cognitive Development

 • surpassing the workings of imitation, reaching toward social activism and postulating a socio-interactionist and socio-constructivist view.

 We could say that this outlook is compatible with the conception around which most of Lev Vygostsky’s work is built.
-There is, however, an important difference regarding the way in which social interaction is perceived.
-If Vygotsky’s theories refer to a guided or tutelaged interaction which takes place between a mentor and a novice (an asymmetrical interaction), the genetic social interactionists describe a symmetric interaction in which equal partners cooperate in resolving a problem and focus on reaching a shared response.
+Social interaction is perceived differently depending on the theory being considered.
+Vygotsky’s theory focuses on an asymmetrical interaction between a mentor and a novice, while genetic social interactionists describe a symmetric interaction where equal partners cooperate to solve problems and reach a shared response.
+Research has shown that socio-cognitive conflict is necessary for social interactions to promote cognitive development.

 The Role of the Socio-cognitive Conflict